telekinesis-inc/telekinesis/README.md

 entrypoint = await new TK.Entrypoint() // Connect to our entrypoint

 pandas = await entrypoint('<your passkey>') // Let's get to our pandas sdk :)

-console.log(await pandas.version)  // we can get any attribute

 df = await pandas.DataFrame() // Freedom, so much!